 If fundamentals can’t accurately predict what the markets will do and it’s a horrible risk management tool, then what use is it?

-You rely on black-box algorithm without knowing what goes on behind the scenes.
+You rely on signal service without knowing what goes on behind the scenes.
 Here’s the truth…

-Now here are 3 reasons why I don’t believe in black-box algorithm and I never will…
+Now here are 3 reasons why I don’t believe in signal service and I never will…

 1. 99.9% of these systems don’t work at all